 Applying for Your U.S. Passport

-A valid U.S. passport is required to enter and leave China.
-Only the U.S. Department of State has the authority to grant, issue, or verify United States passports.
+U.S. citizens are required by law to enter and depart the United States on a valid U.S. passport.
+Once your child has acquired U.S. citizenship, s/he will need a U.S. passport for any international travel.
+Only the U.S. Department of State has the authority to grant, issue, or verify U.S. passports.

 Staying Safe on Your Trip